The moment a couple become ‘mama’ and ‘dada’, life as they knew it changes forever.

 Many mamas never imagine motherhood would bring up such complicated and conflicting emotions.

-Your understanding and support of the five important points Elly brings up can make a massive difference to how a new mother copes with her feelings, how ‘emotional’ she may seem, how misunderstood she may feel, and more.
-Understanding it can really work wonders for keeping your relationship safe, connected and strong.
+A partner’s support and leadership can make a massive difference to how a new mother copes with her feelings, how ‘emotional’ she may seem, how misunderstood she may feel, and more.

-As you may know, it's the connection in a relationship that is most important for most women.
+As you may know, it’s the connection in a relationship that’s most important for us heart-driven feminine beings.